preparedfordisaster/preparedfordisaster/README.md

 ## How to POST

 For your convenience we've provided an example JSON file of what needs to be posted.
-This can be manipulated to contain more personalized information so long as it complies with the JSON format.
+This can be manipulated to contain more personalized information as long as it complies with the JSON format.
 Below is the link to our github repo containing the test_post file.

 https://github.com/preparedfordisaster/preparedfordisaster/blob/master/test_post.json

-In the command line make a POST request similar to the one below, which uses the test_post JSON file and concats it into the request.
+In the command line make a POST request similar to the one below, which uses the test_post JSON file and cat it into the request.
 This is done because the information needing to be posted is complex and would be difficult to type out in the command line.
 The test_post does not go into the command line.
 It needs to be copied into a JSON file within a directory on your local machine.
 Please note that the token in the example below should be substituted with the token you received while signing up or signing in.

 For your POST request enter your token similar to below:
 ```